 This integration or implementation service looks into the input VirtualMachine list, for a virtual machine instance with a specified host name (input) for a matching IP address and returns the virtual machine instance.

 Table 50.
-FindVMInstanceForHostname Input Parameters Input parameter Expected value Sample data virtualMachines List Of VirtualMachine At least one virtual machine, with the IP address, host name populated.
-The KeyPair field is optional. hostname String Name of the virtual machine.
+FindVMInstanceForHostname Input Parameters

+Input parameter Data type Expected value Sample data virtualMachines List Of VirtualMachine At least one virtual machine, with the IP address, host name populated.
+The KeyPair field is optional.